jordanallred/Rubik/README.md

 # Rubik
-A web app microservice that solves a Rubik's cube with integrity and authenticity checking
+A web app microservice that solves a Rubik's cube with integrity and authenticity checking created for David Umphress's Secure Software Process course @ Auburn University